exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 True
 ```

-Multiple assignment also allows for the swapping of elements in `lists`.
+Multiple assignment can be used to swap elements in `lists`.
 This practice is pretty common in [sorting algorithms][sorting algorithms].
 For example: